 'The two twin souls gazed into each other’s eyes.
 There is no surer foundation for a beautiful friendship than a mutual taste in literature.'
 P.G.
-Wodehouse – ‘Strychnine In The Soup’ To celebrate World Book Day, I’ve put together a little reading list of some of the books featured in Wodehouse’s writing.
-Great Expectations by …
+Wodehouse – ‘Strychnine In The Soup’ in Mulliner Nights To celebrate World Book Day, I’ve put together a little reading list of some of the books featured in Wodehouse’s writing. …

 What Ho, and Happy P.G.
 Wodehouse Day everyone!
 That’s what I’m calling Valentine’s Day this year.
 And why not?
 It’s a good day for it.
 Saint Valentine can’t expect all the attention for himself.
 Nor can he bally well object -- as the Patron Saint of affianced couples, love, and marriage -- to us celebrating …